 After the roaring 20s came the economic slump of the 1930s.
 Millions of people could not make ends meet.
 Worsening the problem was the midwest drought that forced families to leave behind their homes and belongings in search of a better life.
-Travel back in time with one of these excellent books.
+Other struggles during that time were the racial inequalities in the south and immigrant farmers in California.
+Brush up on your history with these excellent historical fiction novels.

 Esperanza Rising by Pamela Munoz Ryan